Libera-Chat/libera-chat.github.io/content/_guides/certfp.md

 3. Once the file is there, all subsequent SSL connections will use the certificate.

-If you connect to multiple IRC networks, you should keep in mind that using the filename `certs/client.pem` will send the same certificate to all networks.
-If you prefer per-network certificates, use the name of the network exactly as it appears in the network list (Ctrl-S), **including capitalisation and punctuation** (e.g. `certs/libera.pem` or `certs/Example Server.pem`).
+**Note:** If you connect to multiple IRC networks, you should keep in mind that using the filename `certs/client.pem` will send the same certificate to all networks.
+If you prefer per-network certificates, use the name of the network exactly as it appears in the network list (`Ctrl-S`), **including capitalisation and punctuation** (e.g. `certs/libera.pem` or `certs/Example Server.pem`).

 ### Konversation